For questions or comments please contact Nevada Talking Book Services.

 Please notify us if you decide to cancel your service permanently or if you wish to place your service on temporary hold for up to six months.
 Also, if you believe you are no longer eligible for service for any reason, please let us know.
 You can call us at 775-684-3354 or 1-800-922-9334, Monday through Friday, 8 a.m. to 4:30 p.m.

 Please call us if you are going to move to another state.
 If you will be living outside the state of Nevada for six months or longer, we will transfer your account to the current state in which you reside; this is a requirement of the National Library Service.
 You will no longer receive service through the NTBS, and you must return all digital books that we sent you.
 The machine we have loaned to you may be taken with you to your new address; they will be transferred along with your reading records and application to the new serving library.
 To make your transition as easy as possible, please call us and we will transfer your service and give you the contact information for your new serving library.

 If you travel extensively throughout the United States your serving library will be in the state of your permanent address.

 No postage is required to borrow or return materials.
 Most of the materials sent out by the this program are eligible for Free Matter for the Blind and Physically Handicapped.
 When returning materials to us, simply place the items into a regular post office drop box or take them to the United States Post Office.
-Please make sure that you flip the card over showing the library's address.
-You will know that the card is oriented correctly if the clipped edge is in the upper right-hand corner.
+A permanent return label is affixed to all containers; no mail card is required.